formatjs/formatjs/docs/Components.md

 ### `FormattedNumberParts`

-This component provides more customization to `FormattedNumber` by allowing children function to have access to underlying parts of the formatted date.
-The available parts are listed [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat/formatToParts)
+This component provides more customization to `FormattedNumber` by allowing children function to have access to underlying parts of the formatted number.
+The available parts are listed [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat/formatToParts).

 **Props:**